Royals vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will send Lucas Giolito (1-2) to the mound for his eighth start this season.
+- Lance Lynn (1-4) will take the mound for the White Sox, his eighth start of the season.

 |Opponent